cardboard-iguana/cardboard-iguana.com/log/2022-04-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Idle/Zombie Scan

-* `-sI` — Idle/Zombie scan.
-The idea here is to choose a machine with *no* traffic on it and then spoof it’s IP address.
-Scans then consist of a SYN/ACK to the zombie to get the current IP ID value for the current port, then a SYN to the target (which should either reply with a RST to the zombie, which doesn’t trigger a response and thus doesn’t increment the IP ID, or a SYN/ACK to the zombie, which will respond with a RST which *will* increment the IP ID), then a second SYN/ACK to the zombie to see if the IP ID has been incremented by 1 (port closed or filtered on the target) or 2 (port open on the target).
-Note that zombies need to be systems that increment the IP ID sequentially *and* globally, and open/closed ports will be from the *zombie’s* perspective, not the attacker’s.
+* `-sI` - Idle/Zombie scan.
+The idea here is to choose a machine with *no* traffic on it and then spoof it's IP address.
+Scans then consist of a SYN/ACK to the zombie to get the current IP ID value for the current port, then a SYN to the target (which should either reply with a RST to the zombie, which doesn't trigger a response and thus doesn't increment the IP ID, or a SYN/ACK to the zombie, which will respond with a RST which *will* increment the IP ID), then a second SYN/ACK to the zombie to see if the IP ID has been incremented by 1 (port closed or filtered on the target) or 2 (port open on the target).
+Note that zombies need to be systems that increment the IP ID sequentially *and* globally, and open/closed ports will be from the *zombie's* perspective, not the attacker's.
 These scans are also slooooow (though not as slow as `-T0`).

 Reference: